THE ARTs

 Learn more about Arts Umbrella here: Arts Umbrella

-Hogar de Gina is a home for abandoned girls in Peru that provides safety, care, and opportunities for young girls who have faced extreme hardship.
 Danika has been involved with Hogar de Gina throughout high school and built a strong bond with the girls.
 After traveling to Peru, she saw the challenges they face, including limited resources, education, and basic necessities.
 Despite this, many of the girls have natural talent and a deep passion for the arts.
 This fundraiser helps provide supplies and creative opportunities for them to explore music, dance, acting, and visual arts.

 We encourage and appreciate donations towards Arts Umbrella and Hogar de Gina.
 You’ll also have an opportunity to make donations during the event on November 23rd.
+When donating to Hoger de Gina, please write a note saying “The Arts Effect and Hoger de Gina.”

 donations